TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 3.1.3 =
+* Upgraded version of fancybox plugin 1.3.1

 = 3.1.2 =
 * New Feature: Generate images for links from web site fav icons
 * Fixed: Thumbnail generation now only happens once when you press the button instead of every time you press submit after the initial generation